SamsungSAILMontreal/ForestDiffusion/README.md

 n_estimators = 100 # reducing the number of trees will reduce memory demand
 ```

+## Advanced usage

+For advanced applications, such as feature importance, you might want direct access to the XGBoost models.

+I made a simple example code showing how to extract the XGBoost models and and get the feature importance of each model: https://colab.research.google.com/drive/1hhizV0zYSIhWKyiycAll7XWsOXjAc2qx?usp=sharing.

+Just keep in mind that there are $kn_td$ models ($k$ is the number of classes if label_y is provided; otherwise, $k=1$; $d$ is the number of variables, $n_t$ is the number of noise levels), and the input must be the noisy data $x(t)$ at a specific noise level $t$.

 ## References

 If you find the code useful, please consider citing